mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-rp.en.md

     ```

-Now, there's only one thing left to do, which is setup the certs so that the mail services can use them as well, since Traefik 2 uses an acme v2 format to save ALL the license from all the domains we have, we'll need to find a way to dump the certs, lucky we have [this tiny container](https://hub.docker.com/r/humenius/traefik-certs-dumper) which grabs the `acme.json` file trough a volume, and a variable `DOMAIN=example.org`, and with these, the container will output the `cert.pem` and `key.pem` files, for this we'll simply run the `traefik-certs-dumper` container binding the `/traefik` volume to the folder where our `acme.json` is saved, bind the `/output` volume to our mailcow `data/assets/ssl/` folder, and set up the `DOMAIN=example.org` variable to the domain we want the certs dumped from.
+Now, there's only one thing left to do, which is setup the certs so that the mail services can use them as well, since Traefik 2 uses an acme v2 format to save ALL the license from all the domains we have, we'll need to find a way to dump the certs, lucky we have [this tiny container](https://hub.docker.com/r/humenius/traefik-certs-dumper) which grabs the `acme.json` file through a volume, and a variable `DOMAIN=example.org`, and with these, the container will output the `cert.pem` and `key.pem` files, for this we'll simply run the `traefik-certs-dumper` container binding the `/traefik` volume to the folder where our `acme.json` is saved, bind the `/output` volume to our mailcow `data/assets/ssl/` folder, and set up the `DOMAIN=example.org` variable to the domain we want the certs dumped from.

 This container will watch over the `acme.json` file for any changes, and regenerate the `cert.pem` and `key.pem` files directly into `data/assets/ssl/` being the path binded to the container's `/output` path.